 But let’s talk about what a job like mine is and what it isn’t.
 It is fulfilling work — challenging, consuming, and rewarding.
 But it is also flexible, in the neoliberal sense.
 I could be let go.
 Alt-ac’s like me generally don’t have a voice in faculty governance.
 (Sometimes they do, but usually not.)
 My job is relatively cheap.
 I’m fairly compensated for my work, but my position represents a relatively short-term commitment for the university, not the indefinite investment of a tenure line.
 My position is a 12-month (as opposed to nine-month) job, with an allotment of vacation time and sick leave, meaning I fill out time sheets and ask permission to do things like go to conferences.
 I have a boss.
 I don’t own my work in the way that faculty members do.
 When a faculty member writes a book, it’s hers.
 Her name is on it, she owns it.
 I do work that I love but that I will likely not take with me when I leave.

 Don’t cry for me, ASA.
 As I said, I love my job, and I’m well-suited to it.
 But I do hope to give you pause as you consider what a university would look like if it were populated by many more people like me: flexible employees, carrying out a great deal of administrative work, whose time is managed by someone else, who do research when they can carve out the time, whose work belongs to someone else, and who have no voice in faculty governance.
 The picture begins to look a lot like a corporation.
-These alt-ac gigs can be great jobs, but they differ in some fundamental ways from faculty jobs as they have been traditionally understood — and not because we’re doing different work, but because we’re doing that work on very different terms.3 I think we begin to see why so many administrators have embraced the alt-ac model, and why we need to ask ourselves whether this is the future we want for scholarly labor.
+These alt-ac gigs can be great jobs, but they differ in some fundamental ways from faculty jobs as they have been traditionally understood — and not because we’re doing different work, but because we’re doing that work on very different terms.
+We can, of course, dress up these jobs with some of the trappings of faculty lines: research time, teaching options, and travel funding, for example.
+These are all vitally important amenities, and I … Continue reading I think we begin to see why so many administrators have embraced the alt-ac model, and why we need to ask ourselves whether this is the future we want for scholarly labor.

 “It’s better than adjuncting!” you might say, and indeed it is.
 But with that argument, we accede to the narrative of inevitable casualization, and I hope we want something better for ourselves.